Woman at Sea

 Woman at Sea (French: Grand marin) is a 2022 drama film directed by Dinara Drukarova in her directorial debut and starring herself and Sam Louwyck.
 The film was featured at the 2022 San Sebastián International Film Festival's New Directors competition.

 Plot

-Lily leaves behind everything and sails in the North Sea.
-She convinces Ian, the captain of a fishing trawler, to let her join her crew.
+French woman Lily leaves behind everything and sails in the North Sea.
+She seeks work in a fishing harbor and only a Frenchman, Ian, the captain of a fishing trawler will let her join his crew.
 The film follows Lily as she wins over the respect of Ian's crew through confidence despite her frail appearance and earns the name Sparrow for being the only woman on board.
+She is medically evacuated after an accident packing fish and returns to the boat when another crew member is dismissed.
+Ian suggests that she marry to obtain permanent residence, but she is unwilling.
+After the boat reaches its quota, the crew disperses, but Lily remains in the fishing town.